All Words > Cadre

 Examples of Cadre in a sentence

-"The cadre of heart specialists were on call for the transplant procedure."
+"A cadre of heart specialists was on call for the transplant procedure."

-"The cadre gathered in front of the statehouse to listen to speakers."
+"The cadre joined the gathering in front of the statehouse to listen to speakers."

 About Cadre

-This word, which has come to mean a group of specially trained people, or a group of activists, goes back to the Latin word "quadrus," meaning square.
-The Latin word was pulled into Italian (quadro) and then to French, before cadre was added to English vocabulary in the 19th century.
-But you're certainly allowed to have more than four people in your cadre today.
+This word, which has come to mean a group of specially trained people, traces back to the Latin word "quadrus," meaning "square."
+The Latin word was pulled into Italian ("quadro") and then to French, before "cadre" was added to English in the 19th century.
+Despite the origin, you're allowed to have more than four people in your cadre today.

 Did you Know?

 If you're a member of a cadre, you have a special purpose.
-This word is used to describe a small group of people who have been trained in a particular profession or skill.
-Cadre also has a history of being used to describe a group of activists, which makes sense as it's a special skill to have.
+"Cadre" is used to describe a small group of people who have been trained in a particular profession or skill.
+The word also has a history of being used to describe groups of activists and revolutionaries, but today it can be applied to a single member.

 illustration Cadre